brandonRivera03/C--/README.md

 Fixed an error I made for if and while: before it didn't allow for nested if or while loops, but now it should work.
 Also added scoping for if and while loops.
 Originally a declaration made in an if statement could carry over outside, now it can't, which is more correct.

+I also added more functionality for them: conditionals can now take straight bool values, functions, or variables.
+Before it could only do something like while(true), if(this is less than that), and if(variable).

+Added and & or operators, function as normal bool operators.

 Make it more easier for a programmer to type/ program Adding "Syntactic sugar"